saurabhdaware/webperf-mumbaijs/transcript.md

 | Chrome has a performance tab in the devtools so let's run a performance profiler

 || Now this is what we get $wait5s
-| on Slow 3G we're getting the first paint on 2seconds
+| on Slow 3G we're getting the first paint in 2seconds
-| Also, in performance tab, the purple bar is the layout bar and green bar is of paint, which we saw in the previous slides.
+| Also, in performance tab, the purple bar is the layout bar and green bar is of paint, which we saw in the diagram in previous slides.
-| But, nobody writes websites without CSS
+| But, nobody writes websites without CSS right?
 | So lets uncomment CSS file and see the performance again

-|| So I've uncommented CSS file in the code. $wait2s
+|| I've uncommented CSS file in the code. $wait2s

 || And here's the output
-| Now, the problem is, for 4 point 1 seconds, user is seeing white screen.
+| Now, the problem is, for 4 seconds, user is seeing white screen.

 || and these are the performance results... $wait5s
+| The first paint happened after loading and parsing the CSS

 || Now the problem is renderer waits for the CSS to load